aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/README.md

 enroot start --mount $TARGET_PATH:/workspace/mount_dir \
              --env NVIDIA_VISIBLE_DEVICES=void \
              $ENROOT_IMAGE \
-             cp -a /opt/NeMo-Megatron-Launcher/launcher_scripts /opt/NeMo-Megatron-Launcher/auto_configurator /opt/nemo-data-curator /opt/nemo-rlhf /workspace/mount_dir/
+             cp -a /opt/NeMo-Megatron-Launcher/launcher_scripts /opt/NeMo-Megatron-Launcher/auto_configurator /opt/nemo-data-curator /workspace/mount_dir/
 ```

-The `NVIDIA_VISIBLE_DEVICES` variable is set to void to prevent the process to check for the Nvidia driver presence (since we don't need GPUs here).
+The `NVIDIA_VISIBLE_DEVICES` variable is set to `void` to prevent the process to check for the Nvidia driver presence (since we don't need GPUs here).

 3. Install the NemoMegatron requirements in a Python VirtualEnv by running the set of commands below.